Mayiladuthurai: By road

-As of 2007, Mayiladuthurai municipality accommodated 87.54 km of roads: 5.6 km of cement roads, 75.8 km of bituminous roads, 3.46 km of water-bound macadam (WBM) roads, and 2.6 km of earthen roads.
+As of 2007, Mayiladuthurai municipality contained 87.54 km of roads: 5.6 km of cement roads, 75.8 km of bituminous roads, 3.46 km of water-bound macadam (WBM) roads, and 2.6 km of earthen roads.
 Additionally, there were 20.85 km of highways in the town.
-There are currently two principal bus stands: one serving Karaikkal, Nagapattinam, Thiruvarur routes; and the other is located on the Kumbakonam-Sirkali, SH-64, state highway.
-The latter has a total of 12 bus bays and rated class B, as it has basic restaurant, toilet and lighting facilities.
-New bus stand construction work has started.
+In 2026, the new bus terminus facility began operations, featuring 28 bus bays, 49 shops, and restaurants, frequent shuttle services are provided between the new terminus and the existing bus stands.
 There are regular bus services to important cities in Tamil Nadu.
 There are also regular services to other South Indian cities such as Chennai, Coimbatore, Madurai, Bengaluru, and Pondicherry.
 Mayiladuthurai forms a part of the Tamil Nadu State Transport Corporation which is headquartered at Kumbakonam.
+In February 2026, the foundation stone for the Mayiladuthurai bypass road was laid, with an estimated cost of ₹185 crore.